The Chirotropical Grassmannian: Realizability and computation of ,

 \end{theorem}

 From now on, we will denote a chirotope $\chi \in \{ \pm \}^{\binom{n}{3}}$ as the vector indexing $3$-subsets $ijk \subset [n]$ such that $\chi_{ijk} = -$.
 As an example, the chirotope:

 will be denoted by $(567)$.
-We reserve the notation $+$ for the totally positively oriented chirotope $(+,\ldots,+)$.
+We reserve the notation $+$ for the totally positively oriented chirotope $(+\cdots+)$.

-\begin{theorem}[Case $(3,7)$] For any of the 11 isomorphism classes of realizable uniform chirotopes $\chi \in \{\pm\}^{\binom{7}{3}}$ in \cite{FinschiCatalog}, the chirotropical Dressian $\Dr^\chi(3,7)$ is a pure $6$-dimensional polyhedral fan and it is equal to its corresponding chirotropical Grassmannian $\Trop^\chi \G(3,7)$.
+\begin{theorem}[Case $(3,7)$] For any of the 11 isomorphism classes of realizable uniform chirotopes $\chi \in \{\pm\}^{\binom{7}{3}}$ in \cite{FinschiCatalog}, the chirotropical Dressian $\Dr^\chi(3,7)$ modulo lineality is a pure $6$-dimensional polyhedral fan and it is equal to the chirotropical moduli space $\Trop^\chi X(3,7)$.
 These polyhedral fans have f-vectors:

 \end{theorem}